 Club Piccadilly, located in the Umeda neighborhood, is Osaka’s largest nightclub with the best stage production.
-The club is two levels with the 2nd level featuring some of the dopest VIP options in the city.
+The club is two floors with the upper floor featuring some of the dopest VIP options in the city.

-The sound thumps louder than any other club in Osaka, and the dance floor provides plenty of room for you to show off your dance moves.
+The sound thumps louder than any other nightclub in Osaka, and the dance floor provides plenty of room for you to show off your dance moves.

 Piccadilly is also very welcoming to foreign guests, and it is immediately apparent with a large number of international models partying here.